-The shareholders' approval was obtained for the appointment of Mr. Trevor John Foster as a Non-Executive Director of the Company, whose period of office shall be liable to determination by retirement of Directors by rotation.
-The said approval was obtained by passing an Ordinary Resolution through Postal Ballot by voting through electronic means only ("remote e-voting") as Special Business item.
-The said Ordinary Resolution was approved by requisite majority and passed on October 16, 2022.
-The result of the Postal Ballot was submitted to BSE and NSE on October 17, 2022.
+The shareholders' approval was obtained for (i) the appointment of Mr. Alexander Byron Jacobs as a Director of the Company, whose period of office shall be liable to determination by retirement of Directors by rotation and (ii) the appointment of Mr. Asheesh Kumar Sharma, as Director, Managing Director and CEO effective April 25, 2024, for a term of 5 years whose period of office shall not be liable to determination by retirement of Directors by rotation.
+The said approval was obtained by passing an Ordinary Resolution and a Special Resolution for item (i) and (ii) above respectively through Postal Ballot by voting through electronic means only ("remote evoting") as Special Business items.
+The said Resolutions were approved by requisite majority of shareholder and passed on July 11, 2024.
+The result of the Postal Ballot was submitted to BSE and NSE on July 12, 2024 and was also uploaded on the website of the company.